rafaelpadilla/Object-Detection-Metrics/README.md

 ### Precision

-Precision is ability of a model to identify **only** the relevant objects.
+Precision is the ability of a model to identify **only** the relevant objects.
 It is the percentage of positive predictions that are correct and is given by:

 <p align="center">
 <img src="http://latex.codecogs.com/gif.latex?Precision%20%3D%20%5Cfrac%7BTP%7D%7BTP&plus;FP%7D%3D%5Cfrac%7BTP%7D%7B%5Ctext%7Ball%20detections%7D%7D">